hanjinliu/impy/README.md

 #### 3. Axis-Targeted Iteration

-Usually we want to iterate analysis along random axes. `ImgArray` has `iter` method that simplify this process.
+Usually we want to iterate analysis along random axes. `ImgArray` has `iter` method that simplify this process, which is similar to `groupby` function in `pandas`.

 ```python
 for sl, img2d in img.iter("tzc"): # iterate along t, z and c axis